From Canopy to Ground via ForestGen3D: Learning Cross-Domain Generation of 3D Forest Structure from Aerial-to-Terrestrial LiDAR: Introduction

 Over the past two decades, 3D remote sensing technologies particularly terrestrial laser scanning (TLS) \cite{pokswinski2021simplified} and aerial laser scanning (ALS) \cite{hyyppa2008review} have become increasingly valuable for vegetation mapping.
 TLS offers high-resolution 3D point clouds of stems, understory, and ground structure but is constrained to plot-scale deployment due to cost and labor demands.
 ALS, by contrast, provides broad landscape coverage and effectively captures canopy structure but suffers from occlusion and fails to resolve sub-canopy features in dense forests, even in full-waveform systems \cite{nelson1984determining, mallet2009full, castorena2015sampling}.
 These limitations are illustrated in Fig.\ref{fig:broad_als_local_tls}: while ALS provides landscape-scale coverage of the upper canopy, TLS offers detail below the canopy but lacks coverage in the lateral/longitudinal directions.
 Surprisingly, most methods in forest mapping and monitoring do not exploit the complementary nature of these two sensing modalities.
 Instead, they typically rely on either ALS or TLS independently, developing analysis pipelines tailored to a single data source.
 This leads to structural blind spots for instance, missing understory in ALS-based workflows or extrapolated spatial sparsity in TLS-based ones that fail to respect landscape heterogeneity and that persist in operational products and ecological models \cite{calders2020terrestrial, hyyppa2012advances}.

 In this work, we propose to bridge these sensing gaps by learning generative models of 3D fuel structure that leverage the strengths of both data sources.
 To achieve this, we develop ForestGen3D, a cross-domain generative modeling framework based on denoising diffusion probabilistic models (DDPMs).
+DDPMs are a class of deep generative models that learn the underlying data distribution by gradually adding noise to training examples and then learning to reverse this process through iterative denoising \cite{ho2020denoising,song2020score}.
+Once trained, the model can synthesize new samples by starting from pure Gaussian noise and progressively refining structure in a manner consistent with the learned distribution.
+In our case, the DDPM is conditioned on ALS inputs so that the denoising process respects the geometric information encoded in airborne LiDAR while generating plausible sub-canopy structure.
 These models are trained here on a new dataset of co-registered ALS/TLS tree 3D point clouds referred to as the \textit{CoLiDAR Forest3D (ALS/TLS)} and collected across mixed conifer vegetation ecosystems.
 Once trained, the model can generate novel 3D vegetation samples by starting from random noise and iteratively refining structure through a learned denoising process, guided by ALS input as shown in Fig. \ref{fig:denoising}.
 To the best of our knowledge, this is the first approach to leverage conditional diffusion models for cross-domain generation of 3D forest structure, bridging the gap between sparse, landscape-scale ALS and detailed, plot-scale, TLS representations.
 This enables scalable ecological modeling of forests in full vertical profile beyond existing upsampling or procedural simulation methods.